CMPUT301F20T24/Unlibrary/README.md

 ### Running UI/instrumented tests
 With the project open in Android Studio, right click on `androidTest` directory in *Project View* and click `Run`

+> :warning: **UI tests may fail when run on physical device** read [Troubleshooting](#troubleshooting) below

 ## Documentation
 - Wiki page [here](https://github.com/CMPUT301F20T24/Unlibrary/wiki)
 - Generated Javadoc can be found in ./doc/javadoc

+## Troubleshooting

+- Failing UI tests

+  Error message along the lines of: Unable to find view in hierarchy

+  Fix: Use the emulator to run UI tests instead of a physical device, and disable animations from Developer options inside the emulator.
+We found that UI indices can change when running on physical device.
+Since our UI checks are done in Firebase Test Labs which uses the emulator, we fixed our tests to that environment.

 ## Maintainers
 - Armianto Sumitro